Cohomological invariants of hyperelliptic curves of even genus: Description of content

-\emph{Aknowledgements} I wish to thank Angelo Vistoli for being the best Ph.D. advisor I could hope for.
-I wish to thank Burt Totaro, Zinovy Reichstein and Arthur Ogus for their many helpful suggestions and careful reading of my material.
-I wish to thank Benjamin Antineau, John Calabrese, Raju Krishnamoorty, Mattia Talpo, Fabio Tonini, Sophie Marques and Giulio Codogni for many useful discussions.
+\emph{Aknowledgements: I wish to thank my Phd advisor Angelo Vistoli for making all of this possible.
+I wish to thank Burt Totaro and Zinovy Reichstein for their suggestions and careful reading of this material.}